BekLG/Random-Number-Guesser/README.md

 ## Prerequisites

-Make sure you have Docker installed on your machine.
-If not, you can download it from [Docker's official website](https://www.docker.com/get-started).
+Make sure you have Docker installed.

 ## Setup